Pearson | PTE

 The IELTS speaking section is crucial and the candidate needs to give relevant answers to what is asked and not crammed or learned answers, many of the candidates are often misguided by giving template answers and also assuring them that they shall acquire good bands, but it hardly happens.
 In today's article on career360, we shall show you the difference between template answers and real thoughtful answers.
 In general, a strategized IELTS speaking practice is mandatory for mastering this particular section of the IELTS examination.

 The speaking test will assess the student's use of spoken English.
 The test will be completed in the duration of 11 to 14 minutes where the students have to introduce themselves to the examiner and discuss a topic with an IELTS examiner given to them by the examiner.
-The speaking test will take place in a quiet room with an examiner.
+The IELTS Speaking test will take place in a quiet room with an examiner.
 An IELTS examiner tries to make the students feel relaxed and confident.
 There are 3 parts of the Speaking test.

 Let us quickly analyze the parts of the IELTS speaking test.